-Game play wise its a standard multi vehicle action game which excels at nothing but fails at nothing either.
+Gameplay wises its a standard multi-vehicle action game which excels at nothing but fails at nothing either.

 Worth a buy?

-Honestly only for those who was to re-experience the mid 00s, as there are far better games on the market today, as for me however i will be playing this game to completion, if only to visit my teens again.
+Honestly only for those who want to re-experience the mid-00s, as there are far better games on the market today, as for me however I will be playing this game to completion if only to revisit my teens.

-Now I can understand the value of nostalgia, and even in game archaeology, aka the act of exploring games of another era, but without those elements i see no reason to play Day of Defeat, the maps are dated, the gun controls archaic and overall it is very much a game from an whole other era.
+Now I can understand the value of nostalgia, and even in-game archaeology, aka the act of exploring games of another era, but without those elements I see no reason to play Day of Defeat, the maps are dated, the gun controls archaic and overall it is very much a game from a whole other era.

 The game retains a small but dedicated community, which is itself a testament to the quality of the game or rather the quality of the experiences and community it has offered the players for the last 16 years.